Designing and Evaluating AI Margin Notes in Document Reader Software: Discussion

-Regarding human and AI involvement, our results suggest that different techniques have their own strengths and weaknesses.
-For example, techniques that required more human involvement, like receiving feedback about written text, required more mental demand and effort, but were associated with higher feelings of psychological ownership than those with low human involvement, like receiving summaries.
-However, participants preferred techniques with more AI involvement.
-One promising technique was receiving generated summaries with fill-in-the-blank exercises, the most preferred technique.
-It was perceived as not too mentally demanding or effortful, still associated with moderate feelings of psychological ownership, and participants felt like they performed well when creating them.
+Our results suggest that \emph{AI margin note techniques have their own strengths and weaknesses}.
+For example, techniques with more human involvement, like receiving feedback about written text, required more mental demand and effort, but were associated with higher feelings of psychological ownership.
+Yet, participants preferred techniques with more AI involvement, even fully automated summary notes.
+This contrasts with the desire to manually select text, but it aligns with Kreijkes et al.'s \cite{kreijkes2025effects} findings for LLM-assisted note-taking while reading.
+In a different note-taking context involving a live video lecture, Chen et al. \cite{ChenAIAssistanceDilemma2025} compared using an LLM to automatically organize generated summaries and transcripts to manual organization by participants, and also found participants preferred more AI involvement.

-The implications for design are \textbf{to adopt the integrated AI margin note approach} within document reader software, \textbf{to support manual text selection}, and \textbf{to provide options of AI margin note technique that vary in human and AI involvement}, depending on the user's preferences and goals.